 If you have a small pension that HMRC is not allowed to take more than 50 per cent in tax from, or you have no other sources of taxable income, you must ask for a self-assessment return and pay the tax each year.
 There are changes being made to this system.
 See section 7.6 to see whether your circumstances come under the new procedure.

 1.6 Other entitlements at State Pension age

-You may be entitled to Pension Credit for people on low incomes and moderate savings.
-You may also be entitled to other benefits such as Housing Benefit and Council Tax Reduction.
+You may be entitled to Pension Credit for people on low incomes.
+You may also be entitled to Housing Benefit and Council Tax Reduction.